 Many people think that they have only 45 days to send their Notice to Owner (NTO).
 But this is incorrect.
 The Notice to Owner needs to be received by the 45th day from the first day that work was started on the project.

 Another important thing to note is if you are working on specially fabricated material.
 For example, a special door that can only be used in a specific building or residential property.
 The clock for specially fabricated material starts ticking as soon as you start making it.

 A Notice to Owner should be sent 40 days from the first day that you work on the property.
 Because if it is sent by the 40th day, it is received by the 48th day, and it is stamped by the post office and a document called a manifest, then it does not matter if it is received by the 48th day.

 The best business practice is to make sure that as soon as you sign a contract, you send out your Notice to Owner.

 Exception to the 45-day and 40-day rule

 It is possible to lose your lien rights though, even if you follow the 45-day or 40-day deadlines.
 The exception to the 45-day rule and the 40-day rule is if the general contractor gives a final payment affidavit and the owner disperses the final payment, you have lost your rights to lien the property.

 The only way you can recoup your money in this situation is by going after the general contractor.
 So, waiting until the final hour to send your Notice to Owner is not a good business practice.
 You should send it as soon as you start the project.

 You need to notice the correct address, because as you probably know, when you send a Notice to Owner, you are not just sending it to the owner of the property.
 You are also sending it to the general contractor and all essential parties that may be on the Notice of Commencement.

-Now, a legal description to describe the property is on the Notice to Owner.
+Now, a legal description for the property is in the Notice to Owner.
 That being said, an accurate address is essential because what you are saying is that this property is the one that we are improving.